ylvao/mrchem/doc/users/user_inp.rst

 The memory bank will allow larger molecules to get though if memory is the limiting factor, but it will be slower, as the bank processes will not take part in any computation.
-For smaller calculations it is recommended to use ``bank_size = 0``.
+For calculations involving exact exchange (Hartree-Fock or hybrid DFT functionals) a memory bank is **required** whenever there's more than one MPI process.
 A negative bank size will set it automatically based on the number of available processes.
+For pure DFT functionals on smaller molecules it is likely more efficient to set `bank_size = 0`, otherwise it's recommended to use the default.
+If a particular calculation runs out of memory, it might help to increase the number of bank processes from the default value.

 The ``numerically_exact`` keyword will trigger algorithms that guarantee that the computed results are invariant (within double precision) with respect to